 Our first step was developing a mission and vision that aligned with the values that the CDA employs every day.
-Considering the leadership, the staff's passion, and their work to create equitable solutions for everyone in Scott County, we were able to rethink how the CDA shows up.
+By considering the organizations leadership, the staff's passion, and their work to create equitable solutions for everyone in Scott County, we were able to rethink how the CDA shows up.

 As we developed the mission, we started working on the updated tone of the organization — which includes the tone of our conversations online and off, the colors and brand identity, and all things that connect with the people that engage with the CDA, right down to the sign on the front door that welcomes you to the office.

 The CDA provides a number of services for the county: